Mango Coconut Crumble Muffins (Vegan)

-- 1 cup fresh mango (peeled, cored, and diced into chunks)
+- 1 cup diced fresh mango (about 1 large mango peeled, cored, and diced into chunks)

 - 3 tablespoons solid coconut oil

-- Combine flours, sugars, salt and baking powder.
+- Combine flours, coconut sugar, salt and baking powder.
 Add in milk, banana, and coconut oil and stir until just moistened.
 Fold in mango and coconut.
 Divide batter (it will be thick) between 12 muffin tins.
-They should be filled about 3/4 full.
+They should be filled about ¾ full.